How to survive FOSDEM

 When it comes to tickets…

-Nowadays (2023) it looks like using bank card is easiest way.
-Just enter bus/metro/tram and tap to pay.
+Nowadays (2023+), it looks like using a bank card is the easiest way.
+Just enter the bus/metro/tram and tap to pay.

-Note that there are some single use tickets still in use if you prefer not to use bank card.
+Note that there are some single-use tickets still in use if you prefer not to use a bank card.

 Mobile application

-As long as your phone is able to run applications check Mobile schedule apps list at conference website and choose one.
+As long as your phone is able to run applications, check the Mobile schedule apps page on the conference website and choose one.
 I use ‘FOSDEM Companion’ on my Android phone.

-Install application at least week before the event.
-Sync schedule and start checking which sessions to attend.
-Ignore fact that some will overlap.
-It is always better to have more listed than less — sometimes you sacrifice one due to being in wrong building or room will be full so you can take a quick look at list and go somewhere else.
+Install the application at least a week before the event.
+Synchronize the schedule and start checking which sessions to attend.
+Ignore the fact that some will overlap.
+It is always better to have more listed than less — sometimes you sacrifice one due to being in the wrong building or a room will be full so you can take a quick look at the list and go somewhere else.

 Internet access